pkangasmaki/devOps-ex3/README.md

  ### Perceived benefits of the topic-based communication compared to request-response (HTTP)

- Topic-based communication is versatile
- -One publisher can publish data to many subscribers -One subscriber can get data from multiple publishers
+ Topic-based communication is versatile: One publisher can publish data to many subscribers and one subscriber can get data from multiple publishers.

- Loose coupling between publishers and subscribers -Publishers don't have to be coupled with subscribers, they can be built separately and they don't have to know each others moves
+ Loose coupling between publishers and subscribers: Publishers don't have to be coupled with subscribers, they can be built separately and they don't have to know each others moves

  High scalability compared to basic request-response.